eunwooim/Tensorflow-Speech-Recognition-Challenge/Signal_Processing/README.md

 As we see, The spectrogram is the one of good way to visualize features of signal data in both time and frequency information.

 ## About MFCCs
 The MFCC is also known to the other way to extract voice signal with visualizng feature plot.
 The MFCC well prepared to imitate human hearing properties.
 The Mel-filterbank is working as system of ear properties.
+That makes low frequencies well pass out and high frequencies compress down.
+So, The Ouput data of Mel-filterbank is small but has human voice informations almost equaliy to spectrogram.
+What we aim to is shorten processing time.
+Thus We gonna exploit MFCC.
+For the sake of compatibility to deep neural network, The data size automatically become 140 by 41 with zero padding.

 ## [Signal Processing](https://github.com/imeunu/Capstone_PBL/tree/main/Signal_Processing)
-Erase Power Frequency(60kHz) and background noise
+Erase Noise Frequency(50Hz for EU, 60Hz for KR, USA) which is caused power source.
+And delete the background noise.
+In this section, We tried many different methods of signal processing techniques such as LMS, Adaptive neural filter, covariance filtering, Savitzky-Golay filtering, constant manual filtering etc. Among them, We will introduce some techniques that may efficiently contribute accuracy arise.

 ## Reference
 STFT: https://en.wikipedia.org/wiki/Short-time_Fourier_transform